-No one likes to talk about death, and yet we’re all going to die—obviously.
+No one wants to discuss death, and yet we’re all going to die—obviously.
 Which makes for an irksome paradox.

-What’s worse is we often refuse to discuss important topics surrounding death, like burial plans, cremation, living wills, and the like.
+What’s worse is we often refuse to discuss important topics surrounding death, such as burial plans, cremation, living wills, and the like.
 The younger we are, the more we pretend the inevitable isn’t inevitable.

-And so we go about our day-to-day lives with these small little worries in the back of our minds, unsure what would happen if we got sick, if we died unexpectedly, if we became unconscious and could no longer make decisions for ourselves.
+And so we live our daily lives with these worries in the back of our minds, uncertain what will happen if we get sick, if we die unexpectedly, if we become unconscious and can no longer make decisions for ourselves.

 But that could never happen to me! we think, knowing full well it could, and it might.
 Young or old, we’re all one brief moment away from a disaster.

 I was unprepared for many, many years.
 Recently, though, I took worry by the hand and faced the fact that, at any time, I’m a moment away from death.
 So I decided to plan accordingly by obtaining or updating the following:

 Living will.
 A living will, also known as an Advance Health Care Directive or Advance Medical Directive, is a legal document that provides your family, doctors, and caregivers with information about what life-saving measures you wish to be taken should there come a time when you are unable to communicate your wishes.

 Last will and testament.
 A last will and testament is a legal document that dictates what happens to your estate once you pass away.
 If you have a complicated estate, it’s best to have an attorney help you write your last will and testament so you can ensure your estate is settled appropriately.
 If your situation is relatively straightforward, you can draft your own last will and testament, which will save you attorney fees.
 It’s best to learn about the components of a last will and testament, and how to ensure yours is legally viable.